Stylish Bedroom Headboard Designs That Elevate Your Space

 Bamboo and Rattan Headboards

-I’ve noticed rattan making a huge comeback in bedroom design lately.
+Rattan is making a huge comeback in bedroom designs lately.

 These airy, textural headboards work in so many different styles, from coastal to boho.
-The natural tones pair beautifully with crisp white bedding or earthy color schemes.
+The natural tones pair beautifully with crisp white bedding or earthy color schemes, which is why they’re a staple in so many boho-style bedroom ideas.

 Solid Wood Headboards